intzar43/Data-Analysis-BRFSS/README.md

 This is an Exploratory Data project so no modeling or predictive analysis was done of the chosen variables.
 However, there were some valuable insights gained from the data visualization and analysis done in the accompanying files.

 # Technical Details
-The presentation tools used for this project were Rstudio and Rmarkdown.
+The presentation tools used for this project were R Studio and R Markdown.
 The HTML file was made using the Rmarkdown tool, hwoever it is too large for it to be visible in the Github Repo.
 Most of the information necessary can be extracted from the rmd file that has been attached, but the graphs and accompanying tables will not be visible unless that code has been executed.
 Rstudio was used as the interface where all of this analysis and code was written, and the library knitr was used to extract the code from the rmd file.

-#
+# Presentation Notes
+The HTML file of the presentation was too large to upload properly to Github, so instead I uploaded an accompanying Word Document and PDF.
+THe graphs and presentation would look better if uploaded with html, but the current size limits for the repository do not permit that.